Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 The number of skills (30 general skills, 7 combat skills, 9 maneuvers, and 9 languages) and powers (20) is hard-coded to handle the background math and for aesthetics, but should be sufficient for most cases.

-> [!TIP]
+> [!NOTE]
-> For help, comments, feature requests, or bug reports please contact Villain In Glasses on Roll20 or consider this [HERO Games forum thread](https://www.herogames.com/forums/topic/101627-new-roll20-character-sheet-hero-system-6e-heroic/).
+> For help, comments, feature requests, or bug reports please contact [Villain In Glasses](https://app.roll20.net/users/633423/villain-in-glasses) on [Roll20](https://roll20.net) or consider this [HERO Games forum thread](https://www.herogames.com/forums/topic/101627-new-roll20-character-sheet-hero-system-6e-heroic/).

 ## Contents